 These similitudes drove the court to adjust its two dimensional Brooke Group test to apply to savage offering claims.

-The primary prong, Justice Thomas stated, requires the offended party to demonstrate “that the supposed ruthless offering prompted beneath cost valuing of the predator’s yields.
-That is, the predator’s offering on the purchase side probably made the expense of the significant yield transcend the incomes created in the offer of those yields.”
+The primary prong, Justice Thomas stated, requires the offended party.
+For demonstrate “that the supposed ruthless offering prompted beneath cost valuing of the predator’s yields.
+That is, the predator’s offering on the purchase side.
+Probably made the expense of the significant yield transcend the incomes created in the offer of those yields.”

 The subsequent prong requires the offended party to demonstrate “that the respondent has a perilous likelihood of recovering the misfortunes caused in offering up input costs through the activity of monopsony influence.
 Missing evidence of likely recoupment, a procedure of ruthless offering bodes well since it would include momentary misfortunes with no probability of counterbalancing long haul gains.”

-In setting so exacting a norm, Justice Thomas noticed that there might be a “huge number” of real, procompetitive explanations behind an organization to take part in higher offering. “[T]he danger of chilling procompetitive conduct with too careless an obligation standard is as genuine here as it was in Brook Group,” Thomas said.
+In setting so exacting a norm, Justice Thomas noticed that there might be a “huge number”, real procompetitive explanations behind an organization to take part in higher offering. “[T]he danger of chilling procompetitive conduct with too careless an obligation standard is as genuine here as it was in Brook Group,” Thomas said.
 “Subsequently, just higher offering that prompts beneath cost valuing in the applicable yield market will do the trick as an essential for obligation for ruthless offering.”